-The ESMS should establish, implement and maintain processes needed for internal and external communication relevant to environmental and social performance of the project.
+The ESMS will establish, implement and maintain processes needed for internal and external communication relevant to environmental and social performance of the Project.

-Lines of communication relevant to the construction phase should be clearly defined within the CESMP whilst lines of communication relevant to the operation phase should be clearly defined within the OESMP.
+Lines of communication relevant to the construction phase will be clearly defined within the CESMP and CoESMP whilst lines of communication relevant to the operational phase will be clearly defined within the OESMP.

-Associated processes should establish:
+Associated processes will establish:

-- What should be communicated;
+- What will be communicated

-- When it should be communicated;
+- When it will be communicated

-- With whom to communicate; and
+- With whom to communicate

-- How to communicate.
+- How to communicate

-When establishing communication processes relevant to the ESMS, particular note should be made to:
+When establishing communication processes relevant to the ESMS, particular note will be made to

-- Compliance obligations, including any reporting requirements to the statutory environmental authority; and - Reporting requirements required by the project lenders.
+- Compliance obligations, including any reporting requirements to the statutory environmental authority - Reporting requirements required by the Project lenders.